mihaprajs/famnit24-osupr-project/README.md

 ## Intro

 The repository serves as a personal archive of all code written during the course of OSUPR at UP FAMNIT.
-The code is written in Pyton and TypeScript (or Java), using VS Code and Intellij Idea as the IDEs.
+The code is written in Java and R, using VS Code and Intellij Idea as the IDEs.

 **!!!
 Code in this repository is fully working - it’s only shared !!! after !!! submitting our project.
 Use or copy at your risk !!!**